chatKNT/peek-n-pair/proposal.md

 If time permits, the following stretch features will be implemented in order of priority:

-* Users will be able to...
+* Users will be able to select/deselect whether they want to track their time in `/options` page

-* Users will be able to...
+* Users can select a difficulty that determines whether joker tiles are placed, increasing the likelihood of failure.
+(If joker tiles are clicked, a life is immediately deducted)

-* Users will be able to...
+* Users will be able to save their rankings to a global leaderboard through a database system.

 **Example:**
 * Users will be able to save and view favorited artworks using local storage